Inco-fhevm/inco-sgx-enclave-poc/README.md

 | macos with M1 chip    | `make build-macos-cli-arm`  |
 | macos with Intel chip | `make build-macos-cli-amd`  |
 | windows               | `make build-windows-cli`    |

+### License Terms
+This software is based in full or partially on  https://github.com/SigmaGmbH/swisstronik-chain.
+Please see https://github.com/SigmaGmbH/swisstronik-chain/blob/master/LICENSE for details